-

 Description

-Thirty centimetre spikes of countless purple-blue flowers open on strong branching stems in spring and summer, although very few good seeds are often produced.
-This really is a perennial in a sheltered situation, e.g. in a large pot or a very protected garden.
-In The Scilly Islands and the South West of the UK this plant often makes a long-lived small tree.
-It is often grown and valued for the enormous, solid silver-grey dome of evergreen foliage and the gorgeous flowers are just candles on the cake!
-Please be aware that busy bees also pollinate the many plants we grow here so you may get the odd surprise variant!
-The odd variant habit or colour may always appear, so we must respectfully point out that all of our new, and sometimes unique hybrid seed, by its very nature, may produce occasional freaks and oddities.
-Busy bees also pollinate the many plants we grow here in just a few hectares.
-It is therefore likely that you may get the occasional surprise variant.
-So If you discover something remarkable, and are happy to do so, please send us a picture for our website.
+Thirty centimetre spikes of countless purple-blue flowers open on strong branching stems in spring and summer, although very few good seeds are often produced, and it is a specialist job to collect and clean it successfully!
+This really is a perennial in a sheltered situation, e.g. in a large pot or a warm, protected garden.
+In The Scilly Islands and the southwest of the UK this plant often makes a very long-lived small tree.
+It is often grown and valued for the enormous, solid silver-grey dome of evergreen foliage, and the gorgeous flowers are just candles on the cake!
+Please be aware that busy bees also pollinate the many different echium plants we grow here, in just a few hectares, so we must respectfully point out that you may get the odd surprise variant, habit or colour appear.
+Indeed, hybrid seed, by its very nature, may produce occasional freaks and oddities.
+So If you discover something new and remarkable, and are happy to do so, please send us a picture for our website.

 Sowing Advice